fhiso/legacy-format/media-type-spec.md

 I thus consider the rule to have been an unchanging upper-case alphanum + underscore since 4.0, with 4.0's omission of digits and 5.0's omission of underscore and failure to mention upper-case as accidental specification errors.
 {/}

-Each structure *shall* have either a **text payload** consisting of zero or more characters or a **pointer payload** consisting of a reference to another structure.
+Each structure *shall* have either a **text payload** consisting of a (possibly empty) string or a **pointer payload** consisting of a reference to another structure within the file.
-A structure with a zero-character text payload is equivalently said to have "an empty payload" or "no payload".
+A structure with text payload equal to the empty string is equivalently said to have "an empty payload" or "no payload".

 {.ednote ...}
-Every GEDCOM specification leaves open the ability to distinguish between "`1 XYZ `" and "`1 XYZ`" but no specification uses this ability.
+Every GEDCOM specification leaves open the ability to distinguish between an empty payload like "`1 XYZ `" and a missing payload like "`1 XYZ`" but no known specification uses this ability.
 7.0 was the first to explicitly state they were interchangeable.
 {/}

 Each structure *may* be the **substructure** of exactly one other structure.
-A structure that is not the substructure of another structure is called a **record**.
+A structure that is not a substructure is called a **record**.
 Substructure relationships *must* be acyclic.
-The substructures of a structure are stored as a sequence, not a set, and the order of the substructures of a structure is significant unless that meaning is explicitly relaxed by a specific [GEDC version](#gedc).
+The substructures of a structure are stored as a sequence, not a set, and the order of the substructures of a structure is significant unless that significance is relaxed by the semantic model the GEDCOM file's structures conform to.

 {.ednote ...}
 Order rules have varied widely by version, sometimes via ambiguous statements.